relentless-coder/vnote/README.md

 * Full notebook encryption
 * Export selected, or all pages of a notebook as a pdf file.
-* Cross platform compatibility, using electron.js and react-native.
+* Desktop version using electron.js

 ---